Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC

 \section{Introduction}

 Advanced control strategies for Heating, Ventilation and Air Conditioning (HVAC) systems have demonstrated significant potential for improving energy efficiency and occupant comfort \cite{li2014review, bengea2012model}.
-Two prominent advanced approaches are Model Predictive Control (MPC) and Reinforcement Learning (RL), each offering distinct advantages and facing unique challenges.
-MPC often uses an explicit mathematical model of the building's thermal dynamics to predict future states and optimize control actions over a receding horizon.
-Its core strengths lie in this predictive capability, allowing for proactive adjustments like load shifting or pre-cooling/heating, and its inherent ability to handle system constraints (e.g., temperature bounds, equipment limits) directly within the optimization formulation.
-Numerous successful implementations demonstrate its effectiveness in optimizing building operations (e.g., \cite{finck2020optimal, bunning2022physics, brown2023long, thorsteinsson2023long, humidity_dchouse}).
-Additionally, unlike RL which often requires some on-site learning, MPC offers a plug-and-play solution \cite{drgovna2020all}.
-However, developing and calibrating explicit mathematical models often requires substantial engineering effort and domain expertise \cite{killian2016ten}.
-Furthermore, while adaptive or black-box MPC variants exist (e.g., DeePC \cite{chinde2022data}, Differentiable Predictive Control \cite{drgovna2022differentiable}), common implementations do not to autonomously adapt to significant, unmodeled changes in building dynamics or occupancy patterns without explicit re-identification or re-tuning \cite{drgovna2020all, Mulayim2024Unmasking}.
+Two prominent approaches are Model Predictive Control (MPC) and Reinforcement Learning (RL), each offering distinct advantages and facing unique challenges.
+MPC uses a mathematical model of the building's thermal dynamics to predict future states and optimize control actions over a receding horizon.
+The model may be physics-based, data-driven, or hybrid, and may or may not adapt online to time-varying dynamics.
+MPC's core strengths lie in its predictive capability, allowing for proactive load-shifting or pre-cooling/heating, and its ability to handle constraints such as temperature bounds or equipment limits.
+Numerous MPC implementations demonstrate its effectiveness in optimizing building operations (e.g., \cite{khabbazi2025lessons}).